garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 3 Local Feature Layer.md

 A layer can only reside in one map or scene at a time.
 Therefore, to add layers to the 3D scene, you will have to open the mobile map package again.
 That will give you a `Map` as before, which you can't use with a `SceneView`--and there is no "`MobileScenePackage`"--so you will have to get the layers from this `Map` and add them to your existing `Scene`.

-1. In your 2D/3D toggle button event handler method, after you instantiate your `ArcGISScene` and set its basemap and surface, add an event handler for when the scene is done loading:
+1. In your 2D/3D toggle button event handler method, after you instantiate your `ArcGISScene` set its basemap and surface, and instantiate your `SceneView`, add an event handler for when the scene is done loading:

     ```
     scene.addDoneLoadingListener(() -> {